-Native to mountains of desert Southwest.
+Native to the mountains of the desert Southwest.
 This scarlet-flowered species is similar to P. centranthifolius.
-Grows 1–3 ft. tall and wide and has lance-shaped, leathery green leaves, sometimes with a whitish bloom (but without a waxy coating).
+Grows to 1–3 ft. tall and wide and has lance-shaped, leathery green leaves, sometimes with a whitish bloom (but without a waxy coating).
 Flowers appear on tall spikes in spring to early summer.
 Tolerates heat.

-Native to mountains of desert Southwest.
-This scarlet-flowered species is similar to P. centranthi...
+Native to the mountains of the desert Southwest.
+This scarlet-flowered species is similar to P. ce...